yuqitanyq/tp/docs/DeveloperGuide.md

 ### UC13: Asking for Help on LibTask

 **MSS**
-1. User requests to list all commands
+1. User requests to list all commands.

-2. LibTask shows the list of all the commands
+2. LibTask shows the list of all the commands.

   Use case ends.

 ### UC14: Exiting LibTask

 **MSS**
-1. User requests to exit LibTask
+1. User requests to exit LibTask.

 2. LibTask closes.